Operation Barbarossa: Leningrad

-The Germans attacked Leningrad in August 1941; in the following three "black months" of 1941, 400,000 residents of the city worked to build the city's fortifications as fighting continued, while 160,000 others joined the ranks of the Red Army.
-Nowhere was the Soviet levée en masse spirit stronger in resisting the Germans than at Leningrad where reserve troops and freshly improvised Narodnoe Opolcheniye units, consisting of worker battalions and even schoolboy formations, joined in digging trenches as they prepared to defend the city.
+The Germans attacked Leningrad in August 1941.
+In the following three "black months" of 1941, 400,000 residents of the city worked to build the city's fortifications as fighting continued, while 160,000 others joined the ranks of the Red Army.
+Nowhere was the Soviet levée en masse spirit stronger in resisting the Germans than at Leningrad, where reserve troops and freshly improvised Narodnoe Opolcheniye units, consisting of worker battalions and even schoolboy formations, joined in digging trenches as they prepared to defend the city.
 On 7 September, the German 20th Motorised Division seized Shlisselburg, cutting off all land routes to Leningrad.
 The Germans severed the railroads to Moscow and captured the railroad to Murmansk with Finnish assistance to inaugurate the start of a siege that would last for over two years.

 At this stage, Hitler ordered the final destruction of Leningrad with no prisoners taken, and on 9 September, Army Group North began the final push.
 Within ten days it had advanced within 11 km of the city.
-However, the push over the last 10 km proved very slow and casualties mounted, so Hitler ordered that Leningrad should not be stormed, but rather starved into submission.
+However, the push over the last 10 km proved very slow, and casualties mounted, so Hitler ordered that Leningrad should not be stormed, but rather starved into submission.
 Along these lines, the OKH issued Directive No. la 1601/41 on 22 September 1941, which accorded Hitler's plans.

 Deprived of its Panzer forces, Army Group Centre remained static and was subjected to numerous Soviet counterattacks, in particular the Yelnya Offensive, in which the Germans suffered their first major tactical defeat since their invasion began; this Red Army victory also provided an important boost to Soviet morale.
-These attacks prompted Hitler to concentrate his attention back to Army Group Centre and its drive on Moscow.
-The Germans ordered the 3rd and 4th Panzer Armies to break off their Siege of Leningrad and support Army Group Centre in its attack on Moscow.
+These attacks prompted Hitler to turn his attention back to Army Group Centre and its drive on Moscow.
+The Germans ordered the 3rd and 4th Panzer Armies to break off their siege of Leningrad and support Army Group Centre in its attack on Moscow.

 Kiev

 Before an attack on Moscow could begin, operations in Kiev needed to be finished.
 Half of Army Group Centre had swung to the south in the back of the Kiev position, while Army Group South moved to the north from its Dnieper bridgehead.
 The encirclement of Soviet forces in Kiev was achieved on 16 September.
-A battle ensued in which the Soviets were hammered with tanks, artillery, and aerial bombardment.
-After ten days of vicious fighting, the Germans claimed 665,000 Soviet soldiers captured, although the real figure is probably around 220,000.
+A battle ensued, in which the Soviets were hammered with tanks, artillery, and aerial bombardment.
+After ten days of vicious fighting, the Germans claimed to have captured 665,000 Soviet soldiers, although the real figure is probably around 220,000.
 Soviet losses were 452,720 men, 3,867 artillery pieces and mortars from 43 divisions of the 5th, 21st, 26th, and 37th Soviet Armies.
-Despite the exhaustion and losses facing some German units (upwards of 75 percent of their men) from the intense fighting, the massive defeat of the Soviets at Kiev and the Red Army losses during the first three months of the assault contributed to the German assumption that Operation Typhoon (the attack on Moscow) could still succeed.
+Despite the exhaustion and losses facing some German units (upwards of 75 percent of their men) from the intense fighting, the massive defeat of the Soviets at Kiev and the Red Army losses during the first three months of the assault contributed to the German assumption that Operation Typhoon, the attack on Moscow, could still succeed.